Magkanor13/CPE-310-2526A/README.md

 Course and Year level: Bachelor of Science in Inudstrial Engineering

-Hobbies: Playing Basketball, Going to gym, Reading books,
+Hobbies: Playing Basketball, Going to gym, Reading books

+Location: Quezon City, Philippines, 1119

+Motto in Life: " Respect the Unexpected"